agonzalezro/Curriculum-Vitae/README.md

 agonzalezro/Curriculum-Vitae
 ============================
 This is my CV.
-You can use the template to do your own CV with LaTeX+moderncv.
+You can use the template to do your own CV with LaTeX + moderncv.

-This CV is distributed under GNU/GPL v2.0 or +.

 Moderncv install